CopterExpress/clover/docs/en/snippets.md

 ### # {#mavros-sub}

-An example of subscription to a topic from MAVROS
+An example of subscription to a topic from MAVROS:

 ```python
 from geometry_msgs.msg import PoseStamped, TwistStamped